Authentic Lessons for 21st Century Learning

 Explore

 Go to slide 8.
-Invite the class to share some of their observations about the video, then ask students to draw a model on Explore section of the Student Graphic Organizers handout that shows how the LINE-X® is formed.
-Students could share these models with partners, a few volunteers could share their models with the class, or you can set the models aside without sharing out for now.
+Invite the class to share some of their observations about the video, then ask students to look at the Explore section of the Student Graphic Organizers handout and create a visual representation or diagram that explains how the LINE-X polymer forms.
+You may choose to draw a model, illustrate a process, or use symbols to depict the formation.
+Students could share these creations with partners, a few volunteers could share their creation with the class, or you can set them aside without sharing out for now.

 Go to slide 9.
 Ask students to recall what "Substance A" (clear liquid) and "Substance B" (dark liquid) looked like.
-Then, ask them to explain why the substances are different from each other.
+Then ask them to explain why the substances are different from each other.
 If they struggle to develop answers you might ask guiding questions like, "Why is Substance A a clear liquid?" or "What is Substance B made of that causes it to be black?"
-Have students add the distinction to their model.
+Have students add those details to their visual representation or diagram.

 Explain

 Go to slide 11.
-After the models are complete, students should share their models with the class.
+After the models are complete, ask students to share their models with the class.
+Through class discussion, have students compare their creations—identifying similarities such as the types of atoms present (Do you have three types of elements?
+Are there more hydrogen atoms than nitrogen atoms?) and why they chose the materials they used.
+By doing so, they "see" the overall concept of atoms combining and rearranging to form molecules.
 You may choose to have this sharing be formal or informal.
-Ask students to identify similarities among their models.
-Record their ideas somewhere all students can see to help them draw conclusions and connect ideas (such as in a lesson slide, in a Google Doc, on poster paper, or similar).
-If students' models do not represent all the major concepts they need to discover, it may help to make those observations yourself for the class (e.g., "I notice in most of your models that all three substances are shaped differently," and "When I look at your models I see that many of you built LINE-X® out of the same parts you used for Substance A and B.").
-If this is necessary, be sure to ask students to explain why they built their models in these ways.
+Ask students to record their ideas somewhere all students can see to help them draw conclusions and connect ideas (such as in a lesson slide, in a Google Doc, on poster paper, or similar).
+If students' creations do not represent all the major concepts they need to discover, it may help to make those observations yourself for the class (e.g., "I notice in most of your creations that all three substances are shaped differently," and "When I look at your creations I see that many of you built LINE-X® out of the same parts you used for Substance A and B.").
+If this is necessary, be sure to ask students to explain why they built their creations in these ways.

-Following the discussion of the students' models, show the "Indestructible?
-Inconceivable!" video from the 2:10–4:05 marks.
+Following the discussion of the students' models, show the Indestructible Coating?! video from the 2:10 to the 4:05 marks.
 Go to slide 12.
 From the combination of model sharing, the video explanation, and a class discussion of content, students should have built a conceptual understanding of the content.

 Go to slide 13.
 Conclude this portion of the lesson by asking students to explain how polyurea/LINE-X® forms.
 Re-voice student answers to formally summarize how polyurea forms.